-If you want people to notice you online, it doesn’t take a marketing genius to know it’s all about the visuals — a photo, infographic or video will out-pull your wall of words every time.
+If you want people to notice you online, it doesn’t take a marketing genius to know it’s all about the visuals.
+A photo, infographic or video will out-pull your wall of words every time.
 (A photo of you will help, too.)
-We’re not advocating posting random graphics (unless, of course, there’s a compelling business reason behind that cat wearing clothes).
+We’re not advocating posting random graphics (unless there’s a compelling business reason behind that cat wearing clothes).
 But since adding good graphics to your website, blog or social media means your message is more likely to be seen and shared, it does make sense to invest in your visuals.

-Let’s be honest.
-Despite an overwhelming number of cheap or free images on the Internet, few of us have the time, the eye or the photo-editing skills to turn them into attention-grabbing graphics that will suit our purpose.
-And, while video has huge potential, your particular talents may not play well on YouTube, no matter how much you invest there.
+Despite an overwhelming number of cheap or free images on the internet, few of us have the time or the photo-editing skills to turn them into graphics that will suit our purpose.
 But don’t give up.
-We’re betting you have something the artists and YouTube sensations don’t: A crackerjack grasp of the issues your clients care about and — better yet — a way with words.
+We’re betting you have something that artists and YouTube sensations don’t: A crackerjack grasp of the issues your clients care about and — better yet — a way with words.

-The good news is there are tons of fun and easy-to-use apps that will help marry your words with attractive, highly shareable graphics.
+The good news is there are easy-to-use apps that will help marry your words with attractive, highly shareable graphics.
 Here are five mostly free options to stoke your creative fires.

-1. Adobe for the rest of us?
+1. Canva.
 Canva is a gorgeous, free graphic design platform that makes it easy to create visuals for your golden prose and boost your online marketing — once you spin through the engaging training apps and videos, that is.
 Chief “brand evangelist” Guy Kawasaki says Canva is “democratizing design” — like Photoshop for the rest of us.
-Canva indeed serves up all the options you need to easily create graphics for your blogs, presentations, social media — even your podcast covers.
-There’s a good range of free images, backgrounds, buttons, fonts and colors — or you can pay extra to use a higher-class image.
-When your graphic is done, you can publish directly to the web, or create a PDF file.
+Canva indeed serves up all the options you need to easily create graphics for your blogs posts, presentations, social media — even your podcast covers and Zoom backgrounds.
+There’s a good range of free images, backgrounds, buttons, fonts and colors — or you can pay extra to use a higher-quality image.
+When your graphic is done, you can publish it directly to the web, or create files in a variety of formats, including PDF.
 You can easily get lost in all the options here, but it’s a lot of fun.
-Check out the Canva blog — an idea factory for your online marketing — for worthwhile design tips.

 Quozio is another option for creating graphics with your favorite quotes.
 Its designs aren’t as pretty as Notegraphy, but it does come with a bookmarklet that makes it super fast to add a quote from your browser bar, and then click to share the graphic you create on Facebook, Pinterest, Twitter or via email.